Azure/azure-sdk-for-js/documentation/using-azure-identity.md

 authenticate by having the user enter a provided "device code" into an authorization site that the user visits on another device.

+This credential is treated as a public client and must have the **Treat application as a public client** setting enabled in the **Default client type** section of the **Authentication** page of your app registration.

 ### AuthenticationCodeCredential

 The `AuthenticationCodeCredential` follows the [authorization code